Choosing the Best Charitable Giving Approach

 • Flexibility

-• Setup and operating costs (cash and time)
+• Setup and operating costs (both monetary and time-based)

 • Income stream to donor or others